You’ve designed a fantastic online store, and you have products that your customers love.

 5. A/B test or Split test

 You should A/B test or split test at every opportunity to ensure that your customers get the best experience that resonates with them.
-When in doubt, split test to make sure you choose the winning experience.
+When in doubt, split test to ensure you choose the winning experience.

 Author bio: Amrapali is a blogger who blogs about business and marketing at Bazaar Expert.